erdnaxe/galene-stream/README.md

-# Galène RTMP gateway
+# Galène streaming gateway

-Gateway to send RTMP or SRT streams to
+Gateway to send streams such as RTMP or SRT to
 [Galène videoconference server](https://galene.org/).
 It is based on Gstreamer and implements the Galène protocol.